Showing posts with label Richard Baker Roshi. Show all posts

 Revised Dewali, 2022

-After all the bad press, after the astronomical settlements of lawsuits, after the decimation of congregations, Zen masters, priests and politicians continue to behave badly--still.
-Recently a gifted young teacher, Josh Bartok, resigned from the vibrant Greater Boston Zen Center amid a swirl of accusations of sexual impropriety.
-As he was trained by James Ismael Ford, my teacher’s teacher, I took note.
+After all the bad press, after the astronomical settlements of lawsuits, after the decimation of congregations, Zen masters, priests, and politicians continue to behave badly--still.
+Recently, a gifted young teacher, Josh Bartok, resigned from the vibrant Greater Boston Zen Center amid a swirl of accusations of sexual impropriety.
+I took note.
+James Ismael Ford, my teacher’s teacher, trained him.
 Bartok joins a list that keeps growing.

-Some blame it on losing sight of the true teaching of the Buddha, or Jesus.
-Others blame it on human frailty, or sin, or disregarding the grave precepts. or teachers and priests getting power-hungry when elevated to a position of authority and taking advantage of people in their care.
+Some blame it on losing sight of the actual teaching of the Buddha or Jesus.
+Others blame it on human frailty or sin or disregarding the grave precepts or teachers and priests getting power-hungry when elevated to a position of authority and taking advantage of people in their care.

-But taking a position of blame and passing judgment is not ultimately very useful in my view.
+However, taking a position of blame and passing judgment is not very useful.
 It is also distinct from creating policies and procedures for establishing protections against abuse within our communities and hearing grievances.
 Blanket condemnation is not, to use a Buddhist phrase, skillful means.
 It creates a dead end.

-I would like to take a step back and try to carefully examine the situation through a different set of lenses.
+I want to step back and carefully examine the situation through different lenses.

 Is it about sex?

-The line for Father Halloran’s confessional was long because he was understanding of adolescent sex, or at least he seemed more tolerant than immigrant Father Murphy who was Puritanical, angrily demanding manly resolve that you would never to play with your penis again.
-Halloran might have simply been bored, or realistic, or perhaps he’d just given up, but he still demanded a sufficient level of shame before he dispensed the penance of 5 “Our Father’s” and 10 “Hail Mary’s.”
+The line for Father Halloran’s confessional was long because he was understanding of adolescent sex, or at least he seemed more tolerant than immigrant Father Murphy, who was Puritanical, angrily demanding manly resolve that you would never play with your penis again.
+Halloran might have simply been bored or realistic, or perhaps he’d just given up, but he still demanded sufficient shame before dispensing the penance of five “Our Fathers” and ten “Hail Marys.”

-When the inner compulsion for shaming became intolerable, or you’d made the pious decision to try to live like a saint, you quickly ducked into Father Murphy’s booth where all hell broke loose.
+When the inner compulsion for shaming became intolerable, or you’d made the pious decision to try to live like a saint, you quickly ducked into Father Murphy’s booth, where all hell broke loose.
 I made the mistake of asking for his absolution once and never went back.
-I also didn’t want to be seen in that line by Saint Aloysius’s shrine because the boys who masterbated together feared that you named names when Murphy asked the prescribed question from the confession manual “with yourself or others?”
+I also didn’t want to be seen in that line by Saint Aloysius’s shrine because the boys who masturbated together feared that you named names when Murphy asked the prescribed question from the confession manual: “With yourself or others?”
 Dealing with ostracization as well as shame.
-Social ramifications have always part and parcel of sexual training.
+Social ramifications have always been part and parcel of sexual training.

-Sex, shame, purification, reslove, failure to meet the standard demanded by the Irish Catholic cult, sex, shame, repeat.
-Perhaps this was just the way things have always worked, La Comédie humaine.
-We know without a doubt that some Zen teachers, priests or politicians will continue to abuse just as surely as the same faces will be back at the understanding, tired or just fed-up Father Halloran’s confessional the Friday before they are next obliged to perform the Sunday ritual of Holy Communion with their parents, free of mortal sin.
+Sex, shame, purification, resolve, failure to meet the standard demanded by the Irish Catholic cult, sex, shame, repeat.
+Perhaps this was just how things have always worked, La Comédie humaine.
+We know without a doubt that some Zen teachers, priests, or politicians will continue to abuse just as surely as the same faces will be back at the understanding, tired, or just fed-up Father Halloran’s confessional the Friday before they are next obliged to perform the Sunday ritual of Holy Communion with their parents, free of mortal sin.

 Shifting Zip codes

-Then some of us became Buddhists.
-Perhaps part of the motivation for our seeking was to find a more tolerant setting for our sexual personna or nonconforming proclivities, or at least an escape from the charade.
-This was certainly part of my story.
+Then, some of us became Buddhists.
+Perhaps part of our motivation for seeking was to find a more tolerant setting for our sexual persona or nonconforming proclivities or at least an escape from the charade.
+This was undoubtedly part of my story.
 I joined a truly ecumenical movement.
-Irish Catholics may have a particular flavor as opposed to the Jews, but basically the same tales, the same quilt run through the whole sangha, and this includes the immigrant communities, the only possible difference being the level of toleration.
+Irish Catholics may have a particular flavor as opposed to the Jews, but the same tales, the same quilt run through the whole sangha, and this includes the immigrant communities, the only possible difference being the level of tolerance.

-However, we soon discovered that our sexual training, repression and cultural taboos had simply shifted zip codes.
+However, we soon discovered that our sexual training, repression, and cultural taboos had simply shifted zip codes.
 They were persistent and stubborn.
 The public uproar at the San Francisco Zen Center around Richard Baker’s alleged misconduct has subsided.
-Or has it, really?
+Or has it?
 The list of other Zen teachers who have confessed to abusing their students is long and continues to grow.
 Perhaps we’ve weeded out some bad actors, or maybe they have become more cautious.
-Some might even have developed an awareness of normative ethics, but still, when we survey the landscape rigorously, we see wreckage; friends who fled practice, or stayed but never seemed to make much progress; teaching careers shortcuited or ruined; persistent rumor and recrimination that harm the sangha.
+Some offenders might even have developed an awareness of normative ethics, but still, when we survey the landscape rigorously, we see wreckage: friends who fled practice or stayed but never seemed to make much progress; teaching careers shortcuited or ruined; persistent rumor and recrimination that harms the sangha.
 The evidence of unresolved trauma and hurt is vast.

-To our credit, we've made our practice spaces more safe; to varying degrees people feel free enough to open up without subjecting themselves to exploitation; there are ethical guidelines in place in most centers; we have even asked professional therapists to help us craft the norms.
+To our credit, we've made our practice spaces safer; to varying degrees, people feel free enough to open up without subjecting themselves to exploitation; ethical guidelines are in place in most centers; we have even asked professional therapists to help us craft the norms.
 But honesty, if pressed, I do not think that most people feel that the issues surrounding sex and practice have been resolved.
 Some feel that we’ve just added another layer of admonition and prohibition to our norms for sexual behavior.
 Some say it will take a generation to heal the wounds.
-Others say what we need is a return to that old time religion.
+Others say what we need is a return to that old-time religion.

 Let me be clear.
 As I stated at the very beginning, I am not setting out to create excuses.
 I do not intend to rewrite history.
-I will not whitewash what is clearly harmful behavior, nor will I play the game of weighting a teacher’s charisma to offset egregious failings.
+I will not whitewash what is clearly harmful behavior or play the game of weighing a teacher’s charisma to offset egregious failings.
 I won’t reduce our practice to the level of a cult.
-We cannot suppress genuine feelings of hurt that arise from past experience because, as the saying goes, time heals all wounds.
+We cannot suppress genuine hurt feelings arising from past experiences because, as the saying goes, time heals all wounds.
 It does not.
 I was a victim of sexual abuse myself.
 Bob Hoffman raped me within a few months of completing his Fisher-Hoffman Process of Psychic Therapy.
 This story remains almost entirely in the shadows.
-When I’ve attempted to bring it to light, I’ve been ignored or gaslighted.
-A senior teacher of the Process told me, “It was 50 years ago so get over it.”
-But this New Age “Love and Light” process is a cult, and it costs a lot of money, so the behavior is pretty much expected.
+I've been ignored or gaslighted when I’ve attempted to bring it to light.
+A senior teacher of the Process told me, “It was 50 years ago, so get over it.”
+But this New Age “Love and Light” process is a cult and costs a great deal of money, so the sweep-it-under-rug behavior is pretty much expected.

-The history of sexual abuse in our Buddhist communities has been tumultous.
-There has not been a full accounting of the alleged misconduct because, for the most part, sexual conversations are secret; even when we talk about them, there are some areas that remain hidden; the secrecy adds to their power making it more difficult to dislodge.
+The history of sexual abuse in our Buddhist communities has been tumultuous.
+There has not been a full accounting of the alleged misconduct because, for the most part, sexual conversations are secret; even when we talk about them, there are some areas that remain hidden; the secrecy adds to their power, making it more difficult to dislodge.
 There has never been a full recognition of the depth of the abuse because it touches the deepest core of human intimacy; people, mostly women, say that they are still hurting; we should believe them.
 I do.
 The abusers have not taken full responsibility; people are still speaking up despite calls to move on.
-There should be more compassion for both victim and abuser.
-We are a Buddhist community; understanding and compassion are at the heart of our practice.
-There’s always room for improvement.
+There should be more compassion for both victims and abusers.
+We are a Buddhist community; understanding, empathy, and compassion are the heart of our practice.

 Taboo or precept?